What is a Threat Intelligence Platform?

 8. Integration With Other Security Tools

 Most companies have some sort of legacy system.
-Some threat intelligence platforms require a lot of maintenance and modification to accept past data feeds, while others have options to easily integrate with other technologies.
+Some threat intelligence platforms require a lot of maintenance and modification to accept past data feeds, while others have options to easily integrate with existing security systems & other technologies.
 It’s best to choose the latter.
-When selecting a threat intelligence platform, opt for one that can work with other tools in your company’s arsenal for detecting and responding to threats, like firewalls, EDR, SIEM, IDS/IPS, and SOAR.
+When selecting a threat intelligence platform, opt for one that can work with other tools in your company’s arsenal for detecting and responding to an existing threat, like firewalls, endpoint detection and response (EDR), SIEM, IDS/IPS, and SOAR.

 9. Pre-Loaded Intelligence Feeds and Enrichment Sources